miaojuanfeng/cii_document/ciiloader.md

  * Loads "view" files.
  *
  * @param    string   $view    View name
- * @param    array    $vars    An associative array of data
- *                             to be extracted for use in the view
+ * @param    array    $vars    An associative array of data, to be extracted for use in the view
  * @param    bool     $return  Whether to return the view output
  *                or leave it to the Output class
  * @return    object|string